pudly/schmopera-hugo/content/articles/don-t-miss-two-sopranos-one-friendship-and-our-editor-at-the-keys.md

 Plus!
 At the piano is Jenna Simeonov (me), founder and editor of Schmopera.
 Out and about and likely wearing lipstick.

-Tickets are $40, and you can get them by emailing office@stjohnsunited.ca.
+Tickets are $40, and you can get them by emailing office@stjohnsunited.ca, or at the door.

 We'd love to see you there!